 Survey of topics in population economics, including history of thought, demographic experience of currently developing countries, household production models, fertility demand, quantity-quality models of fertility, mortality, health and nutrition, migration, macroeconomic-demographic linkages.
-Prerequisite: 2.0 in ECON 300.
+Prerequisite: minimum grade of 2.0 in ECON 300.

 We cover topics surrounding economic development and its effect on population growth.
 We especially focus on the role of income growth on household decisions such as marriage, fertility, parental investments in children, and migration.

 Student learning goals

 1. Students should be able to identify salient issues in population and international economic development.